Email marketing is considered the no.1 marketing strategy for almost any business out there. And why not?

 It’s a simple math.
 The more people open your email, the higher the chance of hitting the marketing goal with this email.

-Today, we will look at how you can increase your email open rate using proven tactics to help you achieve a higher ROI.
+Today, I’ll show you how you can improve email open rates using proven tactics to help you achieve a higher ROI.

 After reading this article, you will learn